 Thin as a needle and always waiting.

 The hall was empty, a rare thing.
 Loki eased inside like he'd done countless times before, eyed the way the throne took up nearly all the room.
-He appreciated the fact that in a room devoid of life, only a thing as gaudy as a giant's creation could still call the attention of all.
 Even the dust seemed to lie light upon the floor and as he walked over, called to by some distant thing greater and more ancient than life itself.

 The object itself stood nearest the large outcropping of rock and gold, dressed in grey robes and hunched like the old man he was.
 How everything had changed.